Lockonchen/machine_learning_coursera/README.md

 # Machine Learning(Coursera)
-The assignments of Machine Learning course offered by Prof. Andrea Ng in Coursera
+The finished assignments of Machine Learning course offered by Prof. Andrea Ng in Coursera